NEW YEAR, NEW LOOK

 The art of designing games has been transformed into a science in this new release by Friedemann Friese.
 Scientists in the future, Friese postulates, have managed to construct alternate Earths, programming each of these worlds with their own specific sets of laws and rules.
 The essence of these ...Read More

 NEW YEAR, NEW LOOK It is a time honored and well respected tradition that, with the dawning of a new year, people think long and hard and come up with New Year's Resolutions.
-Maybe it's time to quit smoking, maybe you'll take that leap into a new job or a new relationship, maybe you will just go on a diet and lose those unwanted pounds ...Read More
+Maybe it's time to quit smoking, maybe you'll take that leap into a new job or a new relationship, maybe you will just go on a diet and lose those unwanted pounds once and ...Read More

 reviewed by Joe Huber Splotter Spellen, 2 to 5 players, ages 14 and up, 120-240 minutes; 75€/$124.99

 I have been fortunate enough to meet, and become friends with, many game designers over the years.
-In general this is a great thing from my point of view, as it’s given me the opportunity to playtest hundreds of unpublished games, sometimes in the early stages ...Read More
+In general this is a great thing from my point of view, as it’s given me the opportunity to playtest hundreds of unpublished games, sometimes in the early stages of development ...Read More

 reviewed by Herb Levy Mayfair Games, 2 to 4 players, ages 12 and up, 90 minutes; $60

 There is a certain undeniable mystique surrounding upper scale hotels.
 Sometimes it is captured in the movies (vintage film buffs will recall the great classic film Grand Hotel